-RNSG2119 Nursing Process I Nursing Process I builds on the foundational knowledge of the LPN/LVN with a focus on the RN scope of practice.
+RNSG2119 Nursing Process I Nursing Process I, builds on the foundational knowledge of the LPN/LVN with a focus on the RN scope of practice.
 The course provides acquisition of knowledge about advanced concepts of nursing applied to the care of patients experiencing chronic, acute, stable, and unstable conditions requiring medical/surgical and mental health interventions.
 Builds on medical/surgical nursing theory, mental health nursing theory, communication, collaboration, caring, and critical thinking/clinical reasoning necessary for safe, patient-centered nursing care to developmentally and culturally diverse adult and elderly patients on the medical/surgical and mental health units.
 Incorporates evidence-based practice, quality improvement, professional standards, and legal and ethical responsibilities of the professional nurse.
-Application of course content occurs in a variety of clinical settings provided in the corequisite nursing course, RNSG2123.9 credits.
+Application of course content occurs in a variety of clinical settings provided in the co-requisite nursing course, Nursing Practicum I. 9 credits.

-RNSG2123 Nursing Practicum I Applies advanced concepts of nursing to the care of patients experiencing chronic, acute, stable, and unstable conditions requiring medical/surgical and mental health interventions.
+RNSG2123 Nursing Practicum I Nursing Practicum I, applies advanced concepts of nursing to the care of patients experiencing chronic, acute, stable, and unstable conditions requiring medical/surgical and mental health interventions.
 Applies medical/surgical nursing theory, mental health nursing theory, communication, collaboration, caring, and critical thinking/clinical reasoning necessary for safe, patient-centered nursing care to developmentally and culturally diverse adult and elderly patients on the medical/surgical and mental health units.
 Incorporates evidence-based practice, quality improvement, professional standards, and legal and ethical responsibilities of the professional nurse into the care of patients in a variety of healthcare settings.
-Prerequisite: Admission to the ARNEC Program.
-Corequisite: RNSG2119.
-3 credits.
+Demonstrates the application of knowledge and skills learned in the co-requisite nursing course, Nursing Process I. 3 credits.